kisswiki/kisswiki/src/react/patent_clause.md

 3rd year law student (among other things!) here.
 As you've mentioned, the doctrine of promissory estoppel should make this enforceable in law.

+Red Hat: You can use our patents if we can use your software.

+Facebook: You can use our software if we can use your patents.

+That's my severely over-simplified interpretation.
+The most significant difference is that Red Hat's promise extends to FOSS in general, though apparently not proprietary software.
+Facebook's license applies only to specific Facebook FOSS code, but it can be used in proprietary software.

+Facebook can sue you first.

+Sure, but you won't loose the patent grant.

+>if Facebook [...] files a lawsuit alleging patent infringement against you
+>in the first instance, and you respond by filing a patent infringement
+>counterclaim in that lawsuit against that party that is unrelated to the
+>Software, the license granted hereunder will not terminate

 https://news.ycombinator.com/item?id=15316175